-Under a money purchase scheme if both the scheme administrator and the scheme member asked to make a nomination, then it was the nomination date of the first person to ask.
+Under a money purchase scheme if both the scheme administrator and the individual asked to make a nomination, then it was the nomination date of the first person to ask.

-There were several reasons why a change may have beed requested, these include:
+There were several reasons why a change may have been requested, these included:

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.

 All references to taxation are based on our understanding of current taxation law and practice and may be affected by future changes in legislation and the individual circumstances of the investor.